 Cheerleading accidents now account for 65.1% of all catastrophic injury cases among young women in high school and college according to data from the National Center for Catastrophic Sports Injury Research.
-The injuries that result tend to be more severe due to the types of activities cheerleaders perform when they get hurt— jumping, twisting, and tossing and fast speeds creates a great deal of opportunity for an accident to happen.
+The injuries that result tend to be more severe due to the types of activities cheerleaders perform when they get hurt — jumping, twisting, and tossing and fast speeds create a great deal of opportunity for an accident to happen.

 At Jonathan Perkins Injury Lawyers, we will always fight for the MAXIMUM amount of compensation due to our clients, and we believe the victims of cheerleading accident injuries deserve compassionate and competent representation in court.

 To find out how we can help, simply fill out the Free Case Evaluation form, at the top of this page.
 It is 100% FREE, there is no obligation to proceed and the details of your case will always remain confidential.

 Most accidents occur when cheerleaders are performing a stunt, which can be as complex as a human pyramid with 10 people or involve only two people, where a single cheerleader tosses another straight up into the air.
 The Consumer Product Safety Commission (CPSC) estimates that approximately 16,000 emergency room visits were the result of cheerleading accidents in 2002.

 Some common types of cheerleading accidents include:

 - Soft tissue injuries

 - Strains or sprains